laissez-faire-btc/safe-redaction/BIP.md

 Precisely, Categories 1 and 2 cover only outputs with scripts that start with the following data.
 Anything else is Category 3.

 `OP_RETURN OP_PUSHDATA2 <byte> <byte> <uuid> ...`

+To be a consensus-valid Redaction Statement, the output MUST also be a valid output under general consensus rules.

 ## Security Implications ##